zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic01.md

 records).

 * "Send" - The term "send" (to an IP address) is used when a DNS query is sent to a specific name server.
-Cf. "[DNS Lookup]".
+Compare with "[DNS Lookup]".

 [Argument list]:                                                  https://github.com/zonemaster/zonemaster-engine/blob/master/docs/logentry_args.md